georgeboholteanu/horiseon-website-refactor/README.md

 ## Description

-The app is designed for a marketing agency following accessibility standards in order to be optimized for search engines.
+The app is designed for a marketing agency and benefits of SEO, including Semantic HTML and image accesible attributes.

-## Preview
+## Moch-up
+The following image shows the web application's appearance and functionality:

 ![](/assets/Horiseon-demo.png)